druid-io/druid-io.github.io/druid-powered.md

 sectionid: powered-by
 ---

 There are numerous companies of various sizes in production with Druid.
+Some of them are listed below.

 ## Airbnb